-The mid-term will serve as a checkup of your progress.
-Also, it will give you an idea of what to expect on the Final.
-The format will be a mix of multiple-choice questions, topic questions, and mini-case analyses.
+The Mid-Term will serve as a checkup of your progress.
+The format will be a mix of multiple-choice questions, topic questions, and mini-analysis.
+No make-up exams will be given.

-Team Project: The Impact Business Model Canvas (IBMC)
+Team Project: The Impact Business Model Canvas (IBMC)2

-I am a strong advocate for Experiential/Service Learning.
+I am a strong advocate for Experiential and Service Learning.
 All those readings and class discussions should be put to work!
-This semester we will be working with students in Spain and an exciting group of Community Partners on both sides of the Atlantic.
-I will introduce both Service Learning and Collaborative Online Learning (COIL) in class.
+This semester we will be working with students in Spain to develop a business idea that addresses a social or environmental problem.
+I will introduce this joint project called Collaborative Online Learning (COIL) in class.